 Experience Moroccan hospitality at its best in the Kasbah Café Bazaar.

-From rich and creamy tagines cooked in traditional earthenware to hot and cold mezze small plates, this is the restaurant to head to for a family feast, when you want the table to be heaving under the dishes.
+From rich and creamy tagines, cooked in traditional earthenware, to hot and cold mezze small plates, this is the restaurant to head to for a family feast, when you want the table to be straining under the weight of the dishes.

 Make sure you check out the grill menu for some hearty kebab options, too.

 The perfect winter warmer is waiting for you at Vietnamese street-food restaurant Pho.
 Choose from 20 different types of their healthy noodle soups as well as spicy salads, wok-fried noodles, fragrant curries, fresh juices and spectacular cocktails.

 This Bold Street restaurant serves up street food style dishes made in the style of roadside stalls in Ho Chi Minh city.

 Pho is the brainchild of a couple who fell in love with Vietnam whilst travelling and now they bring the authentic flavours of the country to the tables of diners in Liverpool’s favourite foodie district.

 Better still the dishes are healthy, using fresh ingredients everything is cooked up daily from scratch in house.